 If you still see a banner in your account requesting that you verify your email address, you will not be able to successfully send outgoing messages from your ShootProof account.
 If you have trouble receiving the verification email, please contact us at firstname.lastname@example.org.

 Outbound emails will be received by your clients from email@example.com.
 This is because 3rd party services will not allow our system to send an email on their behalf.
 If your client isn't receiving your emails, they might be getting routed to their Spam folder.
 Make sure they add firstname.lastname@example.org to their approved contacts.

 Are you using an email domain hosted through your website provider (eg. email@example.com)?

 Adding a Sender Policy Framework (SPF) record to your DNS configuration may help prevent your emails from ending up in your clients’ spam folders.

-We recommend carefully checking all services which send email on your behalf.
+We recommend carefully checking all services that send emails on your behalf.
 For example, this might include Google Apps, Microsoft 365, SendGrid, Tave, or other services.
 Please understand that your situation is unique to your business and setting this up incorrectly may impact email delivery.
-If in doubt, please consult with your domain hosts support team or an IT professional.
+If in doubt, please consult with your domain host's support team or an IT professional.

 If you already have an SPF record published, add:

 If you do not already have an SPF record published, we recommend adding the following string as a TXT record type entry with your DNS provider: